 Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020.

-Present: Cllr M Falder (Chairman), Cllr Toone, Cllr Meyrick, Cllr G Corner, Cllr S Betteridge-Sorby, Cllr K Kemp, Cllr Bridges
+Present: Cllr M Falder (Chairman), Cllr Meyrick, Cllr G Corner, Cllr S Betteridge-Sorby, Cllr Bridges, Cllr Toone

-No apologies were accepted as all were present.
+Apologies were noted from Cllr Kemp (work commitments).
 As a quorum was established, the Chairman commenced and welcomed everyone to the meeting.

 There was no alteration to the variation of the order of business.

 20/754 Declaration of Interests:

 Cllrs considered their obligations relating to declaration of interests; no declarations were received.

 a) Members of the Public and Council to comment on any matter

 b) County Council and District Council members to raise any relevant matter